joshuatdr/smart-money-app/README.md

 To access this API online click on the following link: [smartmoneyapp](POPULATE WITH CORRECT LINK)

-For a tutorial on how to navigate through the app please click on the following link (YOUTUBE LINK)
+For a tutorial on how to navigate through the app, and to see what the app can do please click on the following [link](https://youtu.be/zg74qv8YIL0)

 ### Set up